Newsletter

 - When traveling by plane you will often see signs at airports banning the use of cameras, phones or video equipment.
 The restrictions are in place to protect staff and help ensure passengers are safe and secure.

 - Parts of Australia’s Uluru – Kata Tjuta National Park.
 The Anangu people are custodians of Uluru, formerly known as Ayers Rock.
 To them, this famous sandstone monolith in the Australian Outback is a sacred site.
 Taking photographs is off-limits in certain places.
-Signage clearly identifies the culturally sensitive areas where the rocks and their markings should not be photographed.
+Signage identify the culturally sensitive areas that should not be photographed.

 - Pedestrian Bridges on the Las Vegas Trip as the bright lights and classing colors of the stirp often have vacationers reaching for their cameras.
-As of January 2024, it is not considered unlawful to stop or stand while on such crossings.
 Pedestrians should keep moving on the bridges.

 - The Eiffel Tower at Night shines brightly.
 For the first five minutes of every hour after dusk, it sparkles too.
-There is a common misconception that it is illegal to snap a picture of the Eiffel Tower at night, but if the images are only intended for personal use, it is permissible to do so.
-Professionals should obtain the required permissions because photographing the illuminations and using the images or video footage for monetary gain is considered a breach of copyright.
+There is a common misconception that it is illegal to snap a picture of the Eiffel Tower at night.
+Images for personal use is permissible.

 - Certain Japanese Temples have individual temple policies.
 As a mark of respect to those who come for quiet contemplation and to enhance their spiritual well-being, the use of cameras and other recording devices is sometimes banned.
 Interiors, pathways, bridges and formal gardens also may be off-limits to photographers.